Sage-Bionetworks/PythonEmbedInR/README.md

 #### Generate .Rd files

-To generate the R package `synapserutils`, our first attempt is to exposing all functions under `synapseutils` Python module.
+To generate the R package `synapserutils`, our first attempt is to expose all functions under the `synapseutils` Python module.

 In the `synapserutils` package, we add a `configure` file with the following content:
 ```